Skip to Main Content

 Graduate Work-Study Program award up to $15,000

-The Graduate Work-Study Program provides federal work-study to graduate students with demonstrated need to complete part-time paid internships, community service, research projects, or other endeavors closely related to their academic degree program.
+The Graduate Work-Study Program provides federal work-study to graduate students with a demonstrated need to complete part-time paid internships, community service, research projects, or other endeavors closely related to their academic degree program.
 Students can request a maximum of $15,000.
 After you receive your official Financial Aid Notification (FAN), you must apply and be approved for a specific job by the Graduate Division-Fellowships & Financial Services.

 Student Eligibility